A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 Back to Blog Home

-Jack’s Hacks: Virtual Summits, Interactivity and You
+Jack’s Hacks: Interactive Virtual Events and You

 May 1st, 2020 Jack Wildt

 But just because an event is taking place online doesn’t mean you can’t replicate that in-person feeling.
-Here are a few things to consider if you want to add a more in-person element to your virtual events:
+Here are a few things to consider if you want to add a more in-person element to your interactive virtual events:

 Group Chat